Dave Reynolds is the founder of RAW Travel.

 Dave credits his incurable wanderlust to his Celtic ancestry and a strong desire to escape the rainy north of England where he grew up!
 He started mountain walking at 12 years old exploring the Welsh hills where his grandparents lived and the English Lake District.
 With incurable wanderlust Dave spent all of his 20’s working all around the world and exploring off the beaten path through every corner of Asia, Alaska, South America, Europe and Australia.
 With a growing realisation in the 1990’s that interest in adventure travel was about to boom Dave decided to carve out a career in an Industry he was really passionate about.

 His first foray at leading hiking groups was along the Great Wall of China, which he became somewhat of an expert on from having walked it repeatedly and having a real love for history.
 Whilst leading and organizing challenge groups from the UK in 1999, Dave experienced the power of this concept to inspire individuals while helping charities and communities.
-A move to Australia with his wife Mel led to establishing ‘Intrepid Challenges’ in 2002 (later to morph into RAW Travel in 2006), which grew to become the leading operator of Challenge trips in Australia and New Zealand.
+A move to Australia with his wife Mel led to establishing ‘Intrepid Challenges’ in 2002 (later to morph into RAW Travel in 2006), which grew to become the leading operator of Charity Challenge trips in Australia and New Zealand.
 In recent years Dave refocused RAW travel to concentrate on iconic walking adventures which can offer the most unique experiences for our travellers.